Does Instagram Notify When You Screenshot a Story?

 Does Instagram send a notification when you screenshot a story in 2026?

-No. As of February 2026, Instagram does not notify anyone when you screenshot their story, post, reel, or highlight.
+No. As of March 2026, Instagram does not notify anyone when you screenshot their story, post, reel, or highlight.
 The only content that triggers screenshot alerts is disappearing photos and videos in DMs and Vanish Mode messages.

 Can someone see if you screen record their Instagram story?